 Data centre cybersecurity actions that most people overlook

-While your data centre may not see “trillions” of cyberthreats per day (and you may not spend in the “billions” to protect your company’s data), I bet that you have a comprehensive plan in place for the protection of your digital data from theft or corruption.
+While your data center may not see “trillions” of cyberthreats per day (and you may not spend in the “billions” to protect your company's data), I bet that you have a comprehensive plan in place for the protection of your digital data from theft or corruption.

-Signs of effective data centre cybersecurity
+Signs of effective data center cybersecurity

 If you consider cybersecurity a priority, you may have secured the main entry point (core), put your IT systems into “clusters” and redundantly protect those, and hard connected IT devices through physical communications cables.

 Cybersecure-conscious companies integrate executive oversight to their c-suite team and add a new role of chief security officer.
 Rigorous audits are common and important compliance standards could include, but are not limited to:

 - PCI DSS

 With these types of measures in place, companies are most likely confident in fending off cyberattacks.
 But history has shown that no fortress is impenetrable and a common theme is woven into the most famous and costly breaches.

 In military terms it is called a flanking manoeuvre, which is an attack on the sides or rear of an opposing force.
 Flanking is useful because an army's power is typically concentrated in its front – as is cybersecurity.